-The model ignores some of the very properties we just looked at that might be important for certain kinds of neural processing (e.g. motion direction selectivity through dendritic cable transmission properties, frequency coding in terms of the rate of neural spike discharge, noise).
+The model ignores some of the very properties we just looked at that might be important for certain kinds of neural processing (e.g. dendritic cable transmission properties, frequency coding in terms of the rate of neural spike discharge, noise).
 But the model abstracts properties that at the time seemed the most essential.

 Apart from the understanding of the biochemical basis of neural transmission, by the 1940's the basic signalling properties of neurons were well-known.
 In their seminal paper, McCulloch and Pitts formalized what was known, and developed a theory of neural networks that related the functioning of the brain to the then infant field of digital computers.
-They made the following assumptions:
+They made the following assumptions.
+(See the parenthetical comments for limitations to their assumptions.)

-- neuron signals are all-or-none - a certain "fixed number of synapses must be excited" within a latent period of addition to excite the neuron - the number of synapses is independent of previous activity and position on the neuron - the only significant delay is synaptic delay - there are excitatory and inhibitory synapses - structure of the net does not change with time
+- neuron signals are all-or-none (true for action potentials) - a certain "fixed number of synapses must be excited" within a latent period of addition to excite the neuron (not that simple, also dependson strength of activation, distance from soma, etc. as discussed above) - the number of synapses is independent of previous activity and position on the neuron (Neurons adapt, and synaptic weights change with learning, changing the "effective" number of synapses.
+But still a common simplifying assumption.) - the only significant delay is synaptic delay (there are other delays as we have seen above) - there are excitatory and inhibitory synapses (true) - structure of the net does not change with time (can change, but still a common assumption)